 #1 – Barometric

-This is a quick adaptability.
-Once a firm discovers a sudden efficient, cost-effective way of production due to research or discovery, then he starts to follow it and hence reduces its prices.
-Other firms, in order to compete with the firm, start following the same production schedule and minimizes price as the firm is not big enough, so the leadership is short-lived.
-Big firms soon take-over the price.
+It is quick adaptable.
+Once a firm discovers a sudden efficient, cost-effective way of production due to research or discovery, it starts to follow it and reduces its prices.
+To compete with the firm, other firms start following the same production schedule and minimize price as the firm is not big enough, so the leadership is short-lived.
+Big firms soon take over the price.

 #2 – Collusive